Animosity/gamergamma/README.md

 dynamically for the color-challenged users.

 ### Architecture Notes/Limitations:
-* Destructive settings - Does not store original monitor configuration
 * nvibrant parameters are structured for the formatted output of (`nvibrant`) using a singular GPU RTX30XX-series presence with one HDMI and 3 DP outputs
+* *FIXED 30DEC2025* Destructive settings - Does not store original monitor configuration
 * *FIXED 24DEC2025* -- NVIBRANT call doesn't use Monitor index (always #2)
 * *FIXED 30DEC2025* -- NVIDIA-only support for vibrance control; NOW SUPPORTS MONITOR VIBRANCE (blindly, no capability check yet)